 For more information on avoiding frauds and scams, check BFMA website here.

-This article was originally published in the fanzine ‘ACTION REQUIRED: 10 Global Goals That Will Change Fashion.’
+This article was written by Amy Cuff of STOP THE TRAFFIK in collaboration with Fashion Revolution.
+The article was originally published in the fanzine ‘ACTION REQUIRED: 10 Global Goals That Will Change Fashion.’

 Order a copy here.